mickaelandrieu/docs-1/doc/developper-documentation/components/routing.md

 * ``context``: the instance of RequestContext;
 * ``request``: the instance of the actual Request;

-If you are interested by this component, you can take a look to the official [Expression Language](http://symfony.com/doc/current/components/expression_language/index.html) documentation.
+If you are interested in this component, you can take a look to the official [Expression Language](http://symfony.com/doc/current/components/expression_language/index.html) documentation.